laszewsk/mlcommons/www/content/en/docs/Overview/_index.md

 ## Where should I go next?

 Give your users next steps from the Overview.
-For example:

-* [Getting Started](/docs/getting-started/): Get started with $project
-* [Examples](/docs/examples/): Check out some example code!
+use examples